 2. Click Create.

-3. Fill in all basic field data, including Test Script ID, Title, and Description.
+3. Fill in all basic field data, including the Title and Description.

 4. Select a Test Type.
 The options are IQ (Installation Qualification), OQ (Operational Qualification), or PQ (Performance Qualification).
 If you are creating a Test Protocol, you can select more than one Test Type.